 Let me take you back to a couple of hours earlier.
-I had spent the night at a hotel located in the outskirts of Brussels.
+I had spent the night at a hotel located in the outskirts of Brussels, Belgium.
 I booked this specific hotel because I knew it was near the airport, and they offered a free airport shuttle.
 This seemed like a flawless plan to make my super early flight to Sardinia.

 I arrived at the shuttle stop and sat there patiently.
 I called my boyfriend to feel like I had some company.

 What appears to be an airport shuttle pulls up.
 I hoist my 4 liter backpack over my shoulder and climb on.
 I notice that there is only one other passenger, with very little baggage for someone who is heading to the airport.
 I found this peculiar.
 I’m chatting with my boyfriend who’s still on the phone when I get an odd feeling.
 I decide to look on Google maps and see if we’re getting close to the airport.
 Thank God for that international phone plan.

 To my utter shock, we were actually moving further and further away from the airport.

 I stand up and tell the bus driver I need to go to the Brussels airport.
 He repeats the word “no” along with “Brussels airport” a few times along with some French words and pulls off to the side of the road.
 He opens the bus door and points, and says more French words.
 He seems to be giving me directions, while also encouraging me to get off of the bus.
 At this point I have no idea what to do so I walk off the bus.